ofiwg/libfabric/man/fi_trigger.3.md

 # DESCRIPTION

 Triggered operations allow an application to queue a data transfer request that is deferred until a specified condition is met.
-It is often used to send a message, but only after receiving all input data.
+A typical use is to send a message only after receiving all input data.

 A triggered operation may be requested by specifying the FI_TRIGGER flag as part of the operation.
 Alternatively, an endpoint alias may